collinalexbell/HackMatrix/game-design.md

 ## Financial Goal
 150,000$
 ## Love
+### This would be so much easier if I loved my game more.
 How do I increase love for my game?

+Perhaps I could run through all the things I love about my game as part of the short wave?

 Give it loving attention.
 Attention will increase love.